rackerlabs/docs-cloud-servers/dev-guide/general-api/authentication.rst

    - The service might show multiple endpoints to enable regional choice.
 Select the appropriate endpoint for the region that you want to interact with by examining the ``region`` field.

+     .. tip:: To help you decide which regionalized endpoint to use, read about :kc-article:`special considerations<about-regions>` for choosing a data center.

    **Expiration date and time for authentication token**.
 Appears in the ``expires`` field in the ``token`` element.